15 vital money lessons you should have been taught in school

 Warning: As with all investing, your capital is at risk.
 The value of your portfolio can go down as well as up, and you may get back less than you invest.

 Learning to invest is the key to making more of your money.
 It can result in a really solid source of money on your side.

 The primary lesson here boils down to: get rich slowly, diversify (reduce risk), minimise leakages (fees) and eradicate all emotion from investment decisions.

-For example, you can invest in the UK's FTSE 100, which means you're banking on the very best companies to grow collectively.
-They don't promise quick wins but instead, as the market grows, so do your returns.
+Index funds are funds that track the market as a whole (its index).
+For example, you can invest in the UK's FTSE 100, which includes the top 100 UK companies.
+This means you're banking on the very best companies in the UK to grow collectively.
+They don't promise quick wins but, instead, as the market grows, so do your returns.

 With no fund manager to pay for, index funds are cheaper to buy and hold.
 They also diversify your risk and remove ongoing decision-making and cold sweats at night.

 Historically, as the chart below shows, the top UK companies have performed well and are growing overall.

-We've only touched briefly on some pretty major personal finance topics to give you an overview of the vital lessons missed in school.
+We've only touched briefly on some important finance basics to give you an overview of the vital money lessons missed in school.

 Now it's time to do some of your own homework and equip yourself with the knowledge to have greater financial freedom for the rest of your life.
 You can start by downloading our free money-saving cheat sheet.

 Now you've learned some essential money lessons, check out the truth behind common Student Finance myths.